 PMP® Candidates, Project Managers, Program Managers, Project Engineers, Project Team Members, Individuals interested in Project Management as a career choice

-This course will cover each of the nine knowledge areas, plus the Professional Responsibility process area and the five-process groups covered in Project Management Institute's PMBOK® Guide, Fourth Edition.
+This course will cover each of the nine knowledge areas, plus the Professional Responsibility process area and the five-process groups covered in Project Management Institute's PMBOK® Guide, Fifth Edition.
 Through lectures, practice exams, and practical exercises, participants will focus on key concepts, terms, and principles necessary for successfully passing the PMP® exam.
 In addition, participants will become familiar with the format of the exam.

 5 Saturdays ( 5 X 8 = 40 Hours)